-Simulating the future, under various set of assumptions, allows scenario analysis - which when combined with different optimization techniques, allows prescriptive analysis to be performed.
-Prescriptive analysis explores several possible actions and suggests actions depending on the results of descriptive and predictive analytics of a given dataset.
+Simulating the future, under various sets of assumptions, allows scenario analysis - which when combined with different optimization techniques, allows prescriptive analysis to be performed.
+The prescriptive analysis explores several possible actions and suggests actions depending on the results of descriptive and predictive analytics of a given dataset.

 Aurora Health Care system saved $6 million annually by using prescriptive analytics to reduce re-admission rates by 10%.
 Prescriptive analytics can be used in healthcare to enhance drug development, finding the right patients for clinical trials, etc.

 Analytics performed on the internal data to understand the “why” behind what happened is referred to as diagnostic analytics.
 This kind of analytics is used by businesses to get an in-depth insight into a given problem provided they have enough data at their disposal.
 Diagnostic analytics helps identify anomalies and determine casual relationships in data.
 For example, eCommerce giants like Amazon can drill the sales and gross profit down to various product categories like Amazon Echo to find out why they missed on their overall profit margins.
 Diagnostic analytics also find applications in healthcare for identifying the influence of medications on a specific patient segment with other filters like diagnoses and prescribed medication.

 A lioness hired a data scientist (fox) to help find her prey.
 The fox had access to a rich DataWarehouse, which consisted of data about the jungle, its creatures, and events happening in the jungle.